joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 The previous code first creates a text field, which is used to display a status message to the user.
 Next, if the IME is installed, the code enables the IME and sets the conversion mode to Korean.
-If the user’s computer does not have a Korean IME installed, an error is thrown by Flash Player or AIR and is caught by the `try..catch` block.
+If the user's computer does not have a Korean IME installed, an error is thrown by Flash Player or AIR and is caught by the `try..catch` block.
 The `try..catch` block displays the error message in the previously created text field.